 (e.g., tachycardia, bradycardia, hypotension/hypertension, tachypnea) and metabolic abnormalities (e.g., fainting/syncope, hypoglycemia/hyperglycemia, hypothermia/hyperthermia).
-1.10.15 Skill to demonstrate exercises used for people with low back pain, - neck, shoulder, elbow, wrist, hip, knee and/or ankle pain; and the Lecture ability to modify a program for people with these conditions.
-GENERAL POPULATION/CORE: PROGRAM ADMINISTRATION, QUALITY ASSURANCE, 1.11.0 AND OUTCOME ASSESSMENT 1.11.2 Knowledge of and the ability to use the documentation required when T a client shows signs or symptoms during an exercise session and Lecture should be referred to a physician.
-CARDIOVASCULAR: 2.2.2 PATHOPHYSIOLOGY AND RISK FACTORS Lastano 2.2.2 Knowledge of the pathophysiology of myocardial ischemia and infarction.
-Lecture 2.2.3 Lecture 2.2.3 Knowledge the pathophysiology of stroke, hypertension, and hyperlipidemia.
-Lecture 2.2.4 Knowledge the effects of the above diseases and conditions on the Lecture 2.2.4 cardiorespiratory responses at rest and during exercise.
-Lecture PULMONARY: PATHOPHYSIOLOGY AND RISK FACTORS 3.2.1 Knowledge of pulmonary risk factors or conditions that may require Lecture consultation with medical personnel before testing or training, including asthma, exercise-induced asthma/bronchospasm, extreme breathlessness at rest or during exercise, bronchitis, and emphysema.
-METABOLIC: PATHOPHYSIOLOGY AND RISK FACTORS 4.2.1 Knowledge of metabolic risk factors or conditions that may require Lecture consultation with medical personnel before testing or training, including obesity, metabolic syndrome, thyroid disease, kidney disease, diabetes or glucose intolerance, and hypoglycemia.
-ORTHOPEDIC/MUSCULOSKELETAL: PATHOPHYSIOLOGY AND RISK FACTORS 5.2.1 Knowledge of musculoskeletal risk factors or conditions that may Lecture require consultation with medical personnel before testing or training, including acute or chronic back pain, osteoarthritis, rheumatoid arthritis, osteoporosis, inflammation/pain, and low back pain.
-NEUROMUSCULAR: PATHOPHYSIOLOGY AND RISK FACTORS T. a. a face was Knowledge of neuromuscular risk factors or conditions that may Lecture 6.2.1 require consultation with medical personnel before testing or training, 0.2.1 including spinal cord injuries and multiple sclerosis.
-IMMUNOLOGIC: PATHOPHYSIOLOGY AND RISK FACTORS Knowledge of immunologic risk factors or conditions that may Lecture require consultation with medical personnel before testing or training, Lecture 7.2.1 including AIDS and cancer. · · · - · - 1
+1.10.15 Skill to demonstrate exercises used for people with low back pain, neck, shoulder, elbow, wrist, hip, knee and/or ankle pain; and the Lecture ability to modify a program for people with these conditions.
+GENERAL POPULATION/CORE: PROGRAM ADMINISTRATION, QUALITY ASSURANCE, AND OUTCOME ASSESSMENT 1.11.2 Knowledge of and the ability to use the documentation required when a client shows signs or symptoms during an exercise session and Lecture should be referred to a physician.
+CARDIOVASCULAR: PATHOPHYSIOLOGY AND RISK FACTORS 2.2.2 Knowledge of the pathophysiology of myocardial ischemia and Lecture infarction.
+2.2.3 Knowledge the pathophysiology of stroke, hypertension, and Lecture hyperlipidemia. - 2.2.4 Knowledge the effects of the above diseases and conditions on the Lecture cardiorespiratory responses at rest and during exercise.
+PULMONARY: PATHOPHYSIOLOGY AND RISK FACTORS T 3.2.1 Lecture consultation with medical personnel before testing or training, including asthma, exercise-induced asthma/bronchospasm, extreme breathlessness at rest or during exercise, bronchitis, and emphysema.
+C 1 METABOLIC: PATHOPHYSIOLOGY AND RISK FACTORS 4.2.1 Lecture 4.2.1 Lecture Knowledge of metabolic risk factors or conditions that may require consultation with medical personnel before testing or training, including obesity, metabolic syndrome, thyroid disease, kidney disease, diabetes or glucose intolerance, and hypoglycemia.
+ORTHOPEDIC/MUSCULOSKELETAL: PATHOPHYSIOLOGY AND RISK FACTORS 5.2.1 Knowledge of musculoskeletal risk factors or conditions that may Lecture 5.2.1 require consultation with medical personnel before testing or training, Leeture including acute or chronic back pain, osteoarthritis, rheumatoid arthritis, osteoporosis, inflammation/pain, and low back pain.
+NEUROMUSCULAR: PATHOPHYSIOLOGY AND RISK FACTORS Knowledge of neuromuscular risk factors or conditions that may Lecture require consultation with medical personnel before testing or training, 6.2.1 including spinal cord injuries and multiple sclerosis.
+IMMUNOLOGIC: PATHOPHYSIOLOGY AND RISK FACTORS Knowledge of immunologic risk factors or conditions that may Lecture require consultation with medical personnel before testing or training, 7.2.1 including AIDS and cancer.